-Pro tip: If you're more the hands-on type, we've introduced an interactive Discussion Guide to help lay out a framework for hosting a team discussion for your Align.
-Check out the demo, or read more at this page.
+Pro tip: If you're more of the hands-on type, we've introduced an interactive Discussion Guide to help lay out a framework for hosting a team discussion for your Align.
+Check out the demo, or read more on this page.

 We highly recommend this for busy managers who don't have a lot of time to prepare.
 The Discussion tool is a replacement for manually creating a powerpoint deck - just click to start and follow the framework with your team.